Jarred Kelenic: 2022

-In May 2022, he was optioned to AAA after hitting .140/.219/.291 over 30 games.
-In 54 games for Tacoma, Kelenic batted .288, with an OBP of .353, and an OPS of .903.
+Prior to the 2022 season, due to his performance during the tail end of the Mariners' 2021 season and his previous high prospect status, Kelenic was viewed as a candidate for a breakout season.
+He began the season in the majors.
+In May, he was optioned to Tacoma after hitting .140/.219/.291 over 30 games.
+He hit well in 54 games for Tacoma, slashing .288/.363/.540.
 He was then called back up to the majors on July 31, replacing Julio Rodríguez, who had been placed on the injured list after getting hit by a pitch.
+During his short 10-game stint with the Mariners, he had just two hits in 27 plate appearances before being optioned once again to Tacoma.